rickstaa/ros-gazebo-gym/README.md

 [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![DOI](https://zenodo.org/badge/453634930.svg)](https://zenodo.org/badge/latestdoi/453634930)

 The ROS Gazebo Gym framework integrates [ROS](https://www.ros.org/) and [Gazebo](http://gazebosim.org/) with [gymnasium](https://gymnasium.farama.org/) to facilitate the development and training of RL algorithms in realistic robot simulations.
-It provides a streamlined way to apply simulation-trained algorithms to actual robots, enhancing their real-world applicability.
-By providing this framework, we aim to offer a robust foundation for RL research in robotics and promote advancements in practical, real-world robot control.
+It comes equipped with several ready-to-use simulation environments, allowing for a diverse range of applications and experimentation.
+This framework provides a streamlined way to apply simulation-trained algorithms to actual robots, thereby enhancing their real-world applicability.
+Our goal with ROS Gazebo Gym is to establish a robust foundation for RL research in robotics, aiding in the advancement of practical, real-world robot control."

 ## Installation and Usage